Outrageous Predictions

 Long-term investing focusses on steady growth and financial stability, aiming to build wealth over years, if not decades.

-Here's how you can select stocks that are likely to perform well in the long run:
+Here's how you can select stocks that may perform well in the long run:

 Start with the company's financial health.
 Look for businesses with consistent earnings and revenue growth.
 Financial metrics like Price-to-Earnings (P/E) ratio, Price-to-Book (P/B) ratio, Earnings Per Share (EPS), and Return on Equity (ROE) provide clear insights into how well a company is performing compared to others.

-Also, a solid balance sheet with low debt (a debt-to-equity ratio of 1 or lower) and healthy cash flow indicates a company less likely to struggle during economic downturns.
+Also, a solid balance sheet with low debt relative to peers (debt-to-equity norms vary by sector) and healthy cash flow indicates a company less likely to struggle during economic downturns.
 Companies like this often grow steadily and reward shareholders over time.

 Also known as the economic moat, this represents a company's ability to maintain its edge over competitors.
 Businesses with a strong competitive advantage often have some form of protection, such as intellectual property, brand loyalty, or cost leadership.
-These characteristics can make them more resilient and less susceptible to market disruptions.
+These characteristics can make them potentially less sensitive to market disruptions.

 Companies with high market share and barriers to entry, like large tech firms or dominant consumer goods companies, often provide stability and long-term growth prospects.